abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 ## Migration Guides

 There are a few breaking changes in this version that may affect your application.
-Please see the following migration documents, if you are upgrading from v7.3:
+Please see the following migration documents, if you are upgrading from v7.3 or earlier:

 * [ABP Framework 7.3 to 7.4 Migration Guide](https://docs.abp.io/en/abp/7.4/Migration-Guides/Abp-7_4)